 - Very bad irritation where the shot was given.

-- Some people taking this drug have had chest pain, heart attacks, “mini-strokes” or TIAs, or blood clots.
+- Some people taking this drug have had chest pain, heart attacks, transient ischemic attacks (TIAs), or blood clots.
 It is not known if this drug caused these problems.
-Call your doctor if you have chest, jaw, or arm pain or pressure; passing out; shortness of breath; swelling, warmth, numbness, change of color, or pain in a leg or arm; or coughing up blood.
-Call your doctor if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.
+Call the doctor if your child has chest, jaw, or arm pain or pressure; passing out; shortness of breath; swelling, warmth, numbness, change of color, or pain in a leg or arm; or coughing up blood.
+Call the doctor if your child has a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.

 - Upset stomach.